 As recorded in the Corps’ European District magazine, called Engineering in Europe, three bases were built to support 20,000 troops, and eventually the Israeli air force moved into the same area, creating Nevatim air base.
 A new runway, 2.5 miles long, was built there by the Corps along with about 100 new buildings and 10 miles of roads.

-Over the years, the Corps has built underground hangars for Israeli fighter-bombers, facilities for command centers, training bases, intelligence facilities and simulators, according to Corps publications.
+Over the years, the Corps has built underground hangers for Israeli fighter-bombers, facilities for handling nuclear weapons (though Israel does not admit having such weapons), command centers, training bases, intelligence facilities and simulators, according to Corps publications.

 Within the past two years the Corps, which has three offices in Israel, completed a $30 million set of hangars at Nevatim, which the magazine describes as a “former small desert outpost that has grown to be one of the largest and most modern air bases in the country.”
 It has also supervised a $20 million project to build maintenance shops, hangars and headquarters to support Israel’s large Eitan unmanned aerial vehicle.

 Site 911, which will be built at another base, appears to be one of the largest projects.
 Each of the first three underground floors is to be roughly 41,000 square feet, according to the Corps notice.
 The lower two floors are much smaller and hold equipment.